4/24/2025

 Conference Operator

-guys.
-Our next question will come from Noah Hogness with Bank of America.
+Our next question will come from Noah Hungness with Bank of America.
 Please go ahead.

 speaker

 Morning, guys.
-For my first question here, I was hoping to ask you on slide six.
-It looks like your NYMEX and NGL pricing has kind of declined as you guys kind of worked to market with strip moving down and then also the natural gas differentials seem to have widened a bit, but your free cash flow guidance for the year is unchanged.
+For my first question here, I was hoping to ask you on slide six, it looks like your NYMEX and NGL pricing has kind of declined as you guys kind of mark to market with strip moving down.
+And then also the natural gas differentials seem to have widened a bit, but your free cash flow guidance for the year is unchanged.
 So could you kind of walk us through some of the potential improvements in the base business that's kind of driving that free cash flow resiliency?

 speaker